IevgenMokeiev/Dnd-sample-app/README.md

 # Dnd-sample-app
-uses DnD 5th edition API from http://www.dnd5eapi.co/ simple spell navigator to be used during games includes possibility to cache retrieved data, so can be used offline
+uses DnD 5th edition API from http://www.dnd5eapi.co/

+simple spell navigator to be used during games.

+includes possibility to cache retrieved data, so can be used offline.

 App heavily relies on SwiftUI and Combine.